The perfect Formentera day trip from Ibiza

 How to get to Formentera from Ibiza?

-Too many options for your Ibiza - Formentera ferry trip?
-Let us help you with our guide on which ferry company to choose for your trip from Ibiza to Formentera.
+Good to know: feeling overwhelmed by options for your Ibiza - Formentera ferry trip?
+Then take a look at our guide on which ferry company to choose for your trip from Ibiza to Formentera for more information on your options.

 The colorful “Podarcis pityusensis” lizards of Formentera and Ibiza

-What to do on your day in Formentera
+What to do in Formentera on a day trip

 From La Savina to El Pilar de la Mola, we have planned an ideal day in Formentera for you: you can swim in idyllic beaches and try water sports, visit historic sights, ride through gorgeous landscapes, and taste local dishes with a view: